Eyevinn/dash-mpd/README.md

 ## Adjustments of the MPD structures

-Mapping of the full MPD Schema to Go structures was a good start, but it had some limitations and issues, so all structures have been scrutinized, and modified where needed.
+Mapping of the full MPD Schema to Go structures provides a good start, but it has some limitations and issues.
+Therefore, all structures have been scrutinized, and modified where needed.
 The main modifications made were:

 * Change of top-level MPD type
-* Addition of name spaces including xlink name space
+* Add xlink name space
-* Change of some attributes to remove `omitempty` or become pointers, such as`availabilityTimeComplete`.
-It is a bool, but it should either have the value `false` or be absent.
+* Change some attributes to remove `omitempty` or become pointers.
+  An example is `availabilityTimeComplete`.
+It is boolean, but it should either have the value `false` or be absent
 * Add type comments and document enum values for certain types
-* Change names to plural for all subelement slices
+* Change names to plural for all subelement slices, e.g. Periods instead of Period
+* Add `cenc:pssh` and `mspr:pro` DRM elements

 ## XML handling

-The handling of XML name spaces in the Go standard library `encoding/xml` is incomplete, and has a number of quirks and limitations which makes it impossible to generate namespaces and namespace prefixes in the standard way we see in many places including XML schemas and DASH MPDs.
+The handling of XML name spaces in the Go standard library `encoding/xml` is incomplete, and has a number of quirks and limitations which makes it impossible to generate namespaces and namespace prefixes in the standard way used in many places including XML schemas and DASH MPDs.

 There are a number of pull requests to improve the situation, and in particular